LoopKit/loopdocs/docs/loop-3/settings.md

 When you first start Loop, we encourage you to leave Dosing Strategy set to Temp Basal Only until you are sure your settings are dialed in.

 The Automatic Bolus selection causes Loop to provide 40% of the recommended dose as a bolus at the beginning of each Loop cycle (when a CGM reading comes in).
 This is a faster method of getting the recommended insulin delivered.
 When Loop delivers extra insulin, the scheduled basal rate continues unchanged.

+With Loop 3.4.0 and later versions, you have the option of using Automatic Bolus with [Glucose Based Partial Application (GBPA)](features.md#glucose-based-partial-application-gbpa).
+This feature is reached through the [Algorithm Experiments](#algorithm-experiments) row of the Settings screen.
+It modifies the percentage of the recommended dose that is supplied with each Loop cycle.
+Instead of being a fixed 40%, it changes from 20% when glucose is near your selected Correction Range and gradually increases to 80% when glucose reaches 200 mg/dL (11.1 mmol/L).

 As with all Loop versions, you can manually bolus at any time by pressing the Bolus icon in the center of Loop's Main Screen.
 Any bolus recommendation that you see when you press the Bolus icon will be 100% of the Recommended Bolus.